Harzia acremonioides: History and taxonomy

-The genus name of Eidamia was in honour of Michael Emil Eduard Eidam (1845 - 1901), a German apothacary and botanist (mycology) from Breslau.
+The genus name of Eidamia was in honour of Michael Emil Eduard Eidam (1845 - 1901), a German apothecary and botanist (mycology) from Breslau.

 Growth and morphology

 The genus Harzia consists of a hyaline mycelium, a brown thick-walled blastoconidia, and hyaline conidiophores.
 As of a member of the genus Harzia, the spores of H. acremonioides are large, one-celled, cinnamon brown or golden brown, ovoid to sugblobose, thick-walled, usually smooth-walled, but sometimes with a slight wrinkling or the exposure, and they tend to vary in size.

 H. acremonioides are produced asexually, at 20 °C on MEA, its colonies can reach about 3.3 cm diam in about just five days, and 20-30 x 15-20 um, almost smooth-walled obovoid conidia are produced.

 Growths of H. acremonioides can be obtained on potato mush agar, potato glucose agar, potato extract agar, and rice; slightly growth can be obtained in solutions of sucrose and maltose and a synthetic nutrient agar.
 The growth of H. acremonioides on rice is colored brown, and when growing the species on potato mush agar at 20 °C, firmly growth of mycelium was obtained producing megaspores.